 Cocktails in the Rundle Bar

-This classically timeless bar in the heart of the hotel is a wonderful place for an evening cocktail before (or after) dinner.
-They serve light meals too but it’s their cocktail list that really makes it special.
+This classically timeless bar in the hotel’s heart is a wonderful place for an evening cocktail before (or after) dinner.
+They serve light meals too, but it’s their cocktail list that really makes it special.
 Try one of their signature creations or local beers in elegant surroundings.

 Pro tip: Sign up for the Accor ALL membership and you could receive complimentary welcome drink vouchers to use at any of the bars when you reach Silver level (10 nights stayed).

 I’m going to let you in on a little secret.
 This quietly tucked away European-inspired pub is set away from the main hotel, down near the river.
 There is a path and staircase that lead you to the pub, which sells German beer and has wonderful evening views.
 A cozy pub with some scrumptious desserts that are worth the extra walk.
 This is my favorite place at the Fairmont Banff Springs, maybe even the best restaurant in Banff.

 Final Thoughts on Staying at the Fairmont Banff Springs Hotel